 - Content Collection: This is the area where every file you upload or add to a course is stored.

 - Course Tools: Contains links to all available tools in a course.
-Examples include Announcements, Blackboard Collaborate Ultra, Course Messages, and Test, Surveys, and Pools.
+Examples include Announcements, Zoom, MS Teams, Course Messages, and Test, Surveys, and Pools.

 - Evaluation: Provides links to Course Reports, the Performance Dashboard, and the Retention Center.
 You can learn more about these under the Assessment Tools tab.

 - Grade Center: Provides links to the Needs Grading page, the Full Grade Center, Assignments, and Tests.